International & Off-Campus Studies

 Do I need to have proof of a COVID vaccine before the start of the program?

-Yes, you will need to provide proof of vaccination (e.g., vaccination report, card, or medical record).
+Yes, you will need to provide proof of vaccination and booster shot (e.g., vaccination report, card, or medical record).
 IOS will provide a place to upload this documentation in your online application in StudioAbroad.
 Log in at stolaf.studioabroad.com AFTER you have been accepted to study off-campus.
 To minimize the risk of disruption to travel or participation in events while on the IOS program, you must plan to carry proof of vaccination with you at all times while off campus.